jacquietran/2019_essa_forum/README.md

+# Data analytics in exercise and sport science

-# 2019 ESSA Forum: 'Coding &amp; Data Analytics' session
+## 2019 ESSA Forum: 'Coding &amp; Data Analytics' session

 This repo includes all materials used in my presentation on **'Using data analytics to investigate, understand, and solve problems in exercise and sport'** (4 May 2019).